Listen to Miles Kane and Monster Florence's epic new track 'Picture Frame'

 Miles Kane has teamed up with Colchester collective Monster Florence on their epic new track ‘Picture Frame’ – hear it first on NME below.

-The upbeat track sees Kane swapping lyrics with the six-piece – Dream Mclean, Wallace & Alex Osiris, Tom Donovan, Cameron Morrell and Jonny Poole – over a piano beat.
+The upbeat track sees Kane swapping lyrics with the six-piece – Dream Mclean, Wallace Rice, Alex Osiris, Tom Donovan, Cameron Morrell and Jonny Poole – over a piano beat.

 Speaking about how the collaboration came about, Alex said: “‘Picture Frame’ was an accident waiting to happen.
 I came in with the idea for the song and chorus and did a demo with myself and Tom.
 The same day, we had Miles in for a writing session and asked him if he wanted to have a go at the chorus?
 He smashed it of course and that was that… we got the verses finished and tracked and the song was done.”